(Full time) 2021 start

 Alternative entry

-If you are a mature applicant (over 21 at the point of entry) and if don't have the required A Levels of GCSE qualifications, you can complete our Alternative Entry Scheme.
-As part of this, you may be asked to take tests in English and maths and to write an essay.
-Contact the Lifelong Learning Centre for more information.
+If you are a mature applicant and don't have the required A Levels or GCSE qualifications, you can complete our Alternative Entry Scheme (subject to meeting the eligibility criteria for the scheme).
+As part of this, you may be asked to take tests in English and mathematics and to write an essay.

 Fees